SkyePrism/0x30/content/posts/ToAskToAskOrNotToAskToAsk/ToAskToAskOrNotToAskToAsk.md

 a question that is not fully formed.

 Their true intentions, motivations, or ability to form questions in a way that the askers of the community they're in prefer, are unknown by the asked.
-This is second guessing certain qualities about the asker, which should've been inferred before the asked sent the link.
+This is second guessing certain qualities about the asker, which should've been worked out before the asked sent the link.

 For example, the asker could be in the mindset that "asking to ask" ***is the polite thing to do***.